Current Advice from the Child Exploitation and Online Protection Command (CEOP):

 - Posters are displayed around school.

 Please download the Parent Guidelines below for specific Apps and websites and some advice for online use.

-Please do not hesitate to ask our e-Safety lead (Mrs. Willett) any questions about online safety.
+Please do not hesitate to contact the Headteacher with any questions about online safety.